gamcodev/gamco-password-stress-test/README.md

 # gamco-password-stress-test

-A simple front-end password stress test with regex in pure JavaScript.
+A simple front-end password stress test for GAMCO using the [Dropbox zxcvbn algorithm](https://github.com/dropbox/zxcvbn).

 ## Da rules
 - At least 12 characters